xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Switch

-To check multiple conditions, use a `Switch` statement.
-The `Switch` statement is equivalent to a series of `if` statements, but it is simpler.
+To check multiple conditions, use a `switch` statement.
+The `switch` statement is equivalent to a series of `if` statements, but it is simpler.

-The `Switch` statement lists each condition and an optional action.
+The `switch` statement lists each condition and an optional action.
 If a condition obtains, the action is performed.

 Syntax 1: